 William Chester 'Baby Doll' Jacobson triples three times in the Browns' 16-0 rout of the Tigers at Sportsman's Park.
 The St. Louis outfielder will hit 94 three-baggers during his 11-year career.

 The Yankees clinch their eighth pennant with a doubleheader sweep of the Tribe at Cleveland's League Park.
 The Bronx Bombers will finish the season 19.5 games ahead of Detroit, for their largest margin in franchise history.

 In the night cap of a twin bill at Shibe Park, Dick Fowler gets his only victory of the season when he no-hits the Browns, 1-0, becoming the first Canadian to throw a major league no-hitter.
 The A's 24-year old right-hander from Toronto will compile a 66-79 record during his ten-year tenure with the A's.

 At the Polo Grounds, Dodger Rex Barney no-hits the Giants, 2-0.
 The Brooklyn 23-year old right-hander had to endure a one-hour rain delay as well as showers in the 7th, 8th, and 9th innings to finish his gem.

-Dom DiMaggio swipes second base, advances to third on an error, and then scores the first run of the game on a ground out in the Red Sox's 11-3 rout of the Philadelphia at Fenway Park.
-The stolen base is final one the 'Little Professor' will get this season, but he will finish leading the American League with 15, the lowest total that has ever led either league.
+Dom DiMaggio, after leading off the first with a single, swipes second base, advances to third on an error, and then scores the first run of the game on a ground out in the Red Sox' 11-3 rout of Philadelphia at Fenway Park.
+The stolen base is the final one the 'Little Professor' will get this season, but he will finish leading the American League with 15, the lowest total that has ever led either league.